-Chemical analysis of urine helps to determine the presence of abnormal constituents of urine or presence of normal constituents in abnormal quantity.
-Both the findings reveal the presence of renal abnormality.

-Following are the common chemical tests of urine:
+Chemical analysis or urine helps to determine the presence of abnormal constituents or urine or presence of normal constituents in abnormal quantity . both findings reveal the presence of renal abnormally.
+Following are the common chemical test of urine

-1. Glucose

-Glucose appears in urine when the blood glucose level increases above 180 mg/dL.
-Glycosuria (presence of glucose in urine) may be the first indicator of diabetes mellitus.

-2. Protein

-Presence of excess protein (proteinuria) particularly albumin (albuminuria) in urine indicates renal diseases.
-Urinary excretion of albumin in a normal healthy adult is about 30 mg/day.
-It exceeds this level in glome rulonephritis.
-It also increases in fever and severe exercise.

-3. Ketone Bodies

-Ketonuria (presence of ketone bodies in urine) occurs in pregnancy, fever, diabetes mellitus, prolonged starvation and glycogen storage diseases.

-4. Bilirubin

-Bilirubin appears in urine (bilirubinuria) during hepatic and posthepatic jaundice.

-5. Urobilinogen

-Normally, about 1 to 3.5 mg of urobilinogen is excreted in urine daily.
-Excess of urobilinogen in urine indicates hemolytic jaundice.

-6. Bile Salts

-Presence of bile salts in urine reveals jaundice.

-7. Blood

-Presence of blood in urine (hematuria) indicates glomerulo nephritis, renal stones, infection or malignancy of urinary tract.
-Hematuria must be confirmed by microscopic examination since chemical test fails to distinguish the presence of red blood cells or hemoglobin in urine.
+- Glucose: glucose appears in urine when the blood glucose level increases above 180 mg/dL. glycosuria (presence of glucose in urine) may be the first indicator for diabetes mellitus. - 2) Protein: presence of excess protein (proteinuria) particularly albumin (albuminuria) in urine indicates renal disease. - 3) Ketone bodies: ketonuria(presence of ketone bodies in urine) occurs in pregnancy, fever, diabetes mellitus, prolonged starvation and glycogen storage disease - 4) Bilirubin : bilirubin appears in urine(bilirubinuria) during hepatic and posthepatic jaundice. - 5) Bile salts: presence of bile salt in urine reveals jaundice. - 6) Blood: presence of blood in urine (hematuria) indicates glomerulonephritis, renal stones, infection or malignancy of urinary tract.
+Hematuria must be confirmed by microscopic examination since chemical test fails to distinguish the presence of red blood cells or hemoglobin in urine - 7) Hemoglobin: it appears in urine (hemoglobinuria) during excessive hemolysis - 8) Nitrite: presence of nitrite in urine indicates presence of bacteria in urine since some bacteria converts nitrate into nitrite in urine.

-8. Hemoglobin

-Hemoglobin appears in urine (hemoglobinuria) during excess hemolysis.

-9. Nitrite

-Presence of nitrite in urine indicates presence of bacteria in urine since some bacteria convert nitrate into nitrite in urine.